-The Foundations first project was the creation of the award winning Ireland Park in Toronto.
+The Foundation’s first project was the creation of the award-winning Ireland Park in Toronto.
 Located on the Toronto Waterfront, Ireland Park is an artistic commemoration of the Irish migrants who died upon their arrival in the city in 1847.

 About Dr. George Robert Grasett Park:

 The Foundation is currently engaged in building its second park, Dr. George Robert Grasett Park.
-This Park celebrates the Canadian response to the mass migration of Irish migrants in 1847, specifically its medical profession.
+This Park celebrates the Canadian response to the mass migration of Irish migrants in 1847, specifically, its medical profession.
 After four years of negotiations with the City of Toronto, Ireland Park Foundation has secured a site measuring 80 x 20 feet, on the same plot of land as Toronto’s first brick hospital, at Adelaide Street West and Widmer Street.

 Dr. George Robert Grasett Park will commemorate the sacrifice of many remarkable individuals who died while tending to the sick and dying Irish migrants in Toronto during the summer of 1847.
-These gallant individuals played an important role in the medical history of the city as well as the history of migration and settlement of Toronto.
+These courageous individuals played an important role in the medical history of the city as well as the history of migration and settlement of Toronto.

-The site of Dr. George Robert Grasett Park is at the South East corner of Adelaide Street West, at the intersection of Adelaide Street West and Widmer Street.
-It is right in the Downtown Core of Toronto and occupies a prominent position in the center of Toronto’s Entertainment District, on one of the main Eastbound thoroughfares.
+The site of Dr. George Robert Grasett Park is located at the South East corner of Adelaide Street West, at the intersection of Adelaide Street West and Widmer Street.
+It is right in the Downtown Core of Toronto and occupies a prominent position in the centre of Toronto’s Entertainment District, on one of the main Eastbound thoroughfares.

 Though it is now nestled within the dense urban landscape of Toronto’s Entertainment District, the park site was once on the periphery of the city.
 The corner of what is now Adelaide Street West and Widmer Street was part of the Hospital Reserve, an expansive ground dedicated for medical purposes in the city’s earliest plans.
-Bounded by what is now Adelaide Street West on the north side and King Street West on the south side, extending to John Street in the east and Peter Street in the west.
-The peripheral location of the Hospital Reserve ensured that medical infrastructure and infected patients, whether of the cholera epidemic in the early 1830s or those infected with the typhus outbreak in 1847 were kept separate from the population of the growing colonial city.
+It was bounded by what is now Adelaide Street West on the north side and King Street West on the south side, extending to John Street in the east and Peter Street in the west.
+The peripheral location of the Hospital Reserve ensured that medical infrastructure and infected patients, whether of the cholera epidemic in the early 1830s or those infected with the typhus outbreak in 1847, were kept separate from the population of the growing colonial city.
 Built in 1819, the city’s first General Hospital, which was repurposed temporarily as an Emigrant Hospital in 1847, was situated here.
-Thus, the site of Dr. George Robert Grasett Park is significant not only to the memory of those infected by typhus in the summer of 1847, but of the broader medical history of the city.
+Thus, the site of Dr. George Robert Grasett Park is significant not only to the memory of those infected by typhus in the summer of 1847, but to the broader medical history of the city.

 With its underlying story of migration and sacrifice, the conceptual design of Grasett Park presented numerous challenges and opportunities for the architectural design team.
 As a permanent public art installation intended to be enjoyed for generations to come, attention was paid to both the permanency of materials as well as their rich symbolic potential.
-There was also the historical record to be considered, as the park commemorates, not only the universal values of empathy and compassion, but also a specific moment and real lives in the history of Toronto.
+There was also the historical record to be considered, as the park commemorates not only the universal values of empathy and compassion, but also a specific moment and real lives in the history of Toronto.
 As a result, it was crucial that the installation successfully integrate both the specific and the metaphoric in both design and materials.